onflow/cadence/docs/language.md

 let c = 1 ??
 2
 ```

-The type of the right-hand side of the operator (the alternative value) must be a subtype
+The type of the right-hand side of the operator (the alternative value) must be compatible
-of the type of the left-hand side, i.e. the right-hand side of the operator must
+with the left-hand side, i.e. the right-hand side of the operator must
 be the non-optional or optional type matching the type of the left-hand side.

 ```cadence